SkylineCommunications/dataminer-docs/connector-help/connector_help/SES_S.A._DAKS_ESPA-X_Client.md

 ## How to use

-To use the element created with this driver, specify the DMA ID and element ID of the main Tetronik DAKS element on the General page.
+To use the element created with this connector, specify the DMA ID and element ID of the main Tetronik DAKS element on the General page.
 The messages will then be forwarded to that element.